 Deputy Chief Albert Schlick, Huntley (Illinois) Fire District

-My name is Albert W Schlick III and I am seeking a position on the Safety, Health and Survival Section’s Board of Directors.
-Currently I am a member of the Huntley (IL) Fire District serving as the Deputy Chief of Administration.
-In my twenty-nine (29) years in the fire service I have been fortunate to witness the incredible adaptability of our service as we made safety a part of our culture.
+My name is Albert W Schlick III, and I am seeking a position on the Safety, Health and Survival Section’s Board of Directors.
+Currently, I am a member of the Huntley (IL) Fire District serving as the Deputy Chief of Administration.
+In my twenty-nine (29) years in the fire service, I have been fortunate to witness the incredible adaptability of our service as we made safety a part of our culture.
 While we acknowledge that we have come a long way we must recognize that there is much more to do.
 From accidents to mental health and everything in between the work of the Safety, Health and Survival Section will never be complete.
-I am continually amazed at the progress the Board has made and now I want to do my part to keep the section moving forward.
+I am continually amazed at the progress the Board has made, and now I want to do my part to keep the section moving forward.
 I have been fortunate in my career to serve in both career and volunteer departments and have a sound understanding of the issues facing each when it comes to safety.
 Additionally, I have spent a considerable amount of my time in the fire service involved in training and believe I have the experience necessary to help bridge the gap between the latest science and the aggressive tradition of the American Firefighter.
 The Safety, Health and Survival Section’s Board of Directors is a group of like- minded fire service practitioners and I would consider it an honor to serve among them.
-I believe that we are at the right position, at the right time, to make a positive contribution to our fire service and I am eager to get to work.
+I believe that we are in the right position, at the right time, to make a positive contribution to our fire service and I am eager to get to work.

 If you have any questions or need additional information, please contact me directly.